 If you are interested in this program, view the list of available projects below, think about what interests you, and fill out the online application form.

-We will be hosting a reception in the KC living room on September 14 from 4:30-5:30 p.m. for interested students to meet and talk further with the faculty members.
-Completed applications are due on Saturday, September 17 by 4 p.m. online.
-Faculty sponsors will choose their SRP students by September 26.
+We will be hosting a reception in the KC living room on September 13 from 4:30-5:30 p.m. for interested students to meet and talk further with the faculty members.
+Completed applications are due on Saturday, September 16 by 4 p.m. online.
+Faculty sponsors will choose their SRP students by September 25.

-Here is the (growing) list of projects available for 2016-2017:
+Here is the (growing) list of projects available for 2017-2018:

 There are projects available in the areas shown below.
-Clicking on the subject will take you directly to the position description.

 Project Description: This project involves researching and cataloguing obsolete media artifacts such as records, film, video game consoles, video games, telegraphs, typewriters, and other obscure, and not-so-obscure media from the past.
 There will be handling of antique items, organizing, internet research, and typing.

-Responsibilities: The student will confer with me on a set of media artifacts to research in a given week.
+SRP Responsibilities: The student will confer with me on a set of media artifacts to research in a given week.
 The student will investigate each object for defects or damage, see how they work, and research their purpose and history online.
 The student will then write short summaries of each object (3-4 sentences each) as if it were for display in a museum.
 Occasionally this research may include items that have not yet been purchased.
 In this case the student will assist in the logistics of purchasing, shipping, and storing the artifacts.

 Qualifications: A passionate interest in music, film, and other media.
 The ability to write clear, concise text without grammatical errors.
 The ability to work on a variety of tasks and track progress across multiple sub-projects.
 Be an interesting person.
 Be willing to listen to the occasional tangent.
 Have an open mind to all genres of music, even if you prefer some over others.